A unified diagrammatic approach to topological fixed point models

-In this section, we look at invertible models, and see how invertibility can be phrased as a set of moves going beyond the topological moves introduced so far.
-A model or phase is said to be \emph{invertible} if ``stacking two orientation-reversed copies yields a trivial phase''.
-Thus, there must be a circuit move which transforms this double-layered tensor network into the empty tensor network.
+Topological fixed-point models might be further restricted by imposing invariance under moves beyond topological invariance.
+In this section, we discuss one simple example for this, namely the restriction to so-called \emph{invertible} phases.
+A model or phase is said to be invertible if ``stacking two orientation-reversed copies yields a trivial phase''.
+Thus, there must be an invertible domain wall between this double-layered tensor network and the trivial model.
 One way of ensuring this is to demand invariance not only under homeomorphisms, but also under the following \emph{surgery operations}: \begin{itemize} \item A 0-surgery (or, equivalently, a backwards 3-surgery) consists in removing a 2-sphere

 \item A 1-surgery (or backwards 2-surgery) consists in cutting out an annulus and pasting two disks